 - When a medication is no longer commercially produced

 - To mix one or more drugs for easy administration

 - To customize the strength of the medication dose

 - To change a particular drug’s route of administration

 When the factory-made medication is not suitable for your pet, your vet will discuss the veterinary compounded medications.
 For example, maybe your dog needs a daily pill to treat hyperthyroidism but rejects tablets that are hidden in her food.
-Or perhaps your dog requires anti-seizure medication, but his required dose isn’t available in the tablet form.
-In such cases, a compounding pharmacy can customize a medication into specific doses and formulations that are easier to administer.

 What are the different forms of veterinary compounded medications?